Refresh your living room with these top picks - National | Globalnews.ca

 Adding a new rug to your space is an easy way to create a dramatic change or tie the whole room together.
 With just a quick vacuum and spot clean, these modern premium area rugs stay soft and spotless.

-Dreaming of healthy, fresh air to complement with your modern atmosphere?
+Dreaming of healthy, fresh air to complement your modern atmosphere?
 The Airmega 240 True HEPA air purifier is calling your name.
-Designed to purify up to 975 sq. ft., its advanced filtration system captures 99.999% of allergens and pollutants.
-Every health-conscious home needs one.
+Designed to purify up to 975 sq. ft., its advanced filtration system captures 99.9 per cent of allergens and pollutants.
+Every health-conscious homeowner needs one.

 Comments